nalajcie/tuya-sign-hacking/README.md

 * android sdk to build simple `TestApp` with code snippets taken from original app to test them out

 ## TuyaSmart App v3.8.0
 Below are the findings regarding the internal works of the mentioned app.
 This might help You reverse-engineer similar apps from Tuya.
+I've also marked some parts of the findings I believe are good (:+1:) or bad (:-1:) security practices.

 ### Make app debuggable
-The app has single mechanism to detect if it was repackaged - it checks the hash of certificate it was signed with.
-The class responsible for computing the hash resides in `smali_classes3/com/tuya/smart/common/oq.smali`.
+The app has simple mechanism to detect if it was repackaged - it checks the hash of certificate it was signed with (:-1: because it's easy to bypass) The class responsible for computing the hash resides in `smali_classes3/com/tuya/smart/common/oq.smali`.

 The computed hash is then passed to native library using call `doCommandNative`.